deltachat/deltachat-pages/en/help.md

 folder because this would mean uploading a message twice (once through SMTP, and once through IMAP to Sent folder).

-The default setting for copy-to-self is "no".
+The default setting for "Send Copy to Self" is "on".

 ### Why can I choose to watch the "Sent" folder?